 For a long while I have lived with the feeling that my life is not pleasing to God.
 I have felt that my family and I were not where we were supposed to be.
 I have prayed and prayed and begged God to move the heart of my husband if He had some calling or “bigger purpose” for our lives.
 I have struggled with being just a mom.
 I have wanted to do something BIG for God…you know, move to Africa, live in a hut, lead thousands of people to Christ…

 I am a passionate, avid reader, as you can see from my favorite book list.
 I am SO inspired by so many books, I loved Radical.
-I loved Crazy Love: Overwhelmed by a Relentless God.
-I want a life like that.
-I want to be radical in my faith.
-I want to be crazy in love with Jesus.
+I loved Crazy Love: Overwhelmed by a Relentless God

 So, when asked to serve here or there at church or otherwise, I tend to say yes…maybe THIS will be the big thing God has for me.
 Maybe this is my calling.
 Maybe this is where He will use me.
 So, I get busy doing for God.
 I get busy hoping He will show me my call amidst all the uh, busy-ness.